 On June 22, 2020, we received a notice demanding repayment under the Secured Notes Purchase Agreement of the entire principal amount of the Secured Convertible Notes, together with interest, fees, costs and other charges that have accrued or may accrue from Gotham Green Admin 1, LLC, the collateral agent (the "Collateral Agent") holding security for the benefit of the Secured Convertible Notes.
-The Collateral Agent concurrently provided us with a Notice of Intention to Enforce Security under section 244 of the Bankruptcy and Insolvency Act (Canada) (the "BIA Notice").
-Pursuant to section 244 of the Bankruptcy and Insolvency Act (Canada) (the "BIA"), the Collateral Agent may not enforce the security over the collateral granted by us until ten days after sending the BIA Notice unless we consent to an earlier enforcement of the security.
+The Collateral Agent concurrently provided us with a Notice of Intention to Enforce Security (the "BIA Notice") under section 244 of the Bankruptcy and Insolvency Act (Canada) (the "BIA").
+Pursuant to section 244 of the BIA, the Collateral Agent may not enforce the security over the collateral granted by us until ten days after sending the BIA Notice unless we consent to an earlier enforcement of the security.

-On July 13, 2020, we entered into a restructuring support agreement (the "Restructuring Support Agreement") with the Secured Lenders and a majority of the Unsecured Lenders (the "Consenting Unsecured Lenders") to effectuate a proposed recapitalization transaction (the "Recapitalization Transaction") to be implemented by way of a courtapproved plan of arrangement (the "Plan of Arrangement") under the Business Corporations Act (British Columbia) (the "BCBCA") following approval by the Secured Lenders, Unsecured Lenders and our existing shareholders.
+On July 13, 2020, we entered into a restructuring support agreement (the "Restructuring Support Agreement") with the Secured Lenders and a majority of the Unsecured Lenders (the "Consenting Unsecured Lenders") to effectuate a proposed recapitalization transaction (the "Recapitalization Transaction") to be implemented by way of a court-approved plan of arrangement (the "Plan of Arrangement") under the Business Corporations Act (British Columbia) (the "BCBCA") following approval by the Secured Lenders, Unsecured Lenders and our existing shareholders.
+Pursuant to Section 288(1) of the BCBCA, a company may propose an arrangement to its security holders (including shareholders and noteholders).
+To be effective, the arrangement must first be approved by the security holders of the company and then by the Supreme Court of British Columbia pursuant to a final arrangement approval order.

 Pursuant to the Recapitalization Transaction, the Secured Lenders, the Unsecured Lenders and our shareholders are to be allocated and issued, approximately, such amounts of Restructured Senior Debt (as defined below), Interim Financing (as set forth below), 8% Senior Unsecured Convertible Debentures and percentage of our pro forma common shares, as presented in the following table:

+8% Senior Pro Forma

+Re estructured Interim Unsecured Common

-(in '000s of U.S. dollars) ructured or Debt (1) nterim ancing (2) U % Senior Insecured bentures (3) Pro Forma Common Equity (4)
+(in '000s of U.S. dollars) Ser nior Debt (1) Financing(2) Γ Debentures (3) Equity (4)

 Secured Lenders \$ 85,000 \$ 14,737 \$ 5,000 48.625%

 Unsecured Lenders - - 15,000 48.625%

 Existing Shareholders - - - 2.75%

-Total \$ 85,000 \$ 14,737 \$ 20,000 100.00%
+Total \$ 85,000 \$ 14,737 \$ 20,000 100%